Skill and Locations

 - Size and Skill - Analyses the relationship between fishing skill and the size of Draenor fish caught.

 - Gazetteer - This topic develops a simple gazetteer that shows which fish may be caught in which zones.

 - Variation by Time - Explores how catch rates for fish vary by time of day.

-- Also in Getting Started: Why Fish?, Your First Catch, (Not) Catching Junk, Fishing Skill, Equipment and Pools, and Frequently Asked Questions.
+- Also in Getting Started: Why Fish?, Your First Catch, (Not) Catching Junk, Bait and Fillet, Fishing Skill, Equipment and Pools, and Frequently Asked Questions.